Linear Feet to Square Feet Calculator

-Convert both directions instantly, but keep the width in view.
-Linear footage only becomes square footage once you know the material width, which is why this tool works best for roll goods, fabric, underlayment, carpet, and similar products sold by length plus width.
+Use this linear feet to square feet calculator to convert both directions while keeping width in view.
+Linear footage only becomes square footage once you know the material width, which is why this tool works best for flooring, fabric, carpet, underlayment, and other roll goods sold by length plus width.

 Operated by: Cloudtopia Maintenance: Updated when formulas, supplier packaging, or guidance change.